 Today there are Creole populations in New Orleans, St. James Parish, Isle Brevelle, Cane River, Opelousas, Lafayette, LA and other Louisiana towns.
 The Creole flag celebrates the mixed lineage, culture and religion of these Louisiana Creoles.

 The upper left section, a white fleur de lis on a blue field, represents Louisiana's French heritage.
-On the lower left and upper right sections, West African heritage is represented by the Mali Republic National tri-color flag (green, yellow and red) and the Senegal Republic National flag (green, yellow and red).
+On the lower left and upper right sections, West African heritage is represented by the Mali Republic National tri-color flag (green, yellow and red) and the Senegal Republic National flag (blue, yellow and red).
 Spanish Colonial heritage is depicted by the Tower of Castille (gold tower on a red field) on the lower right section.
 A white cross dividing the four symbols represents the Christian faith accepted by the Muslim and Islamic from Senegal and Mali in Louisiana.